How to use busuu

 What to study

-Lessons begin with vocabulary units and then usually a grammar unit, followed by a writing exercise and a voice recording exercise (voice recording exercises are currently website only).
-It’s important that you complete all the units – only skip a unit if you are certain you already know all the words and key phrases in it.
+Lessons begin with vocabulary units and then usually a grammar unit.
+These units generally contain one or more dialogues so you can read and listen to the language you are learning in context.
+Units often end with a Conversation activity, where you can put what you’ve learned into practice in a spoken or written task.
+It’s important that you complete all the units to get the best learning experience – only skip a unit if you are certain you already know all the words and key phrases in it.

 Most vocabulary units teach you between 5 and 10 new words and phrases.
 Most units contain flashcards with the word, a translation and a key phrase showing the word in a full sentence.
 If you see a flashcard with a word you already know, great – just move on.
-If you find a word you don’t know, we advise that you write it down and save it to ‘My Vocabulary’ (you need to be using the busuu website to do this).
-You can save a list of all the words you struggle to remember in My Vocab, and then at the end of your study session, or when you have a spare five minutes, go into the Vocabulary tab (on web) or My Vocabulary on the app and test yourself on the words.
+If you find a word you don’t know, we advise that you write it down and save it to ‘My Vocabulary’.
+You can save a list of all the words you struggle to remember in the Review section, and then at the end of your study session, or when you have a spare five minutes, go into Review and test yourself on the words.
 As you become familiar with the words, you can delete them from your vocabulary list.

-These are some of the most important exercises in your course.
-They allow you to practice producing the language you are learning, rather than just understanding or recognising it.
-Each writing exercise has an instruction for you to write something related to the language you studied in the vocabulary and grammar units.
-It may seem hard at first, but try to write in the language you are learning as much as you can.
-Even if you can only think of a couple of words, write those down and take a guess at the others.
+These are some of the most important activities in your course.
+They allow you to practice writing and speaking the language you are learning, rather than just understanding or recognising it.
+Each Conversation activity has an instruction for you to speak or write something related to the language you studied in the vocabulary and grammar units.
+You can choose to practice your writing, your speaking or both.
+It may seem hard at first, but try to write or speak in the language you are learning as much as you can.
+Even if you can only think of a couple of words, use those and take a guess at the others.
 Once you have run out of ideas, you can click on the hint section to see a model answer.
-Try to write in your own words as much as possible, and try to write as much as possible – the native speakers in our community will correct your writing and give you suggestions on how to improve.
+Try to write or speak in your own words as much as possible, and try to say as much as possible – the native speakers in our community will correct you and give you suggestions on how to improve.

-The best way to get good corrections is to become friends with as many native speakers as possible and ask them to correct your writing.
-You can find people to connect with in the Practice tab on the website.
+The best way to get good corrections is to become friends with as many native speakers as possible and ask them to correct your Conversation activities.
+You can find people to connect with in the Social tab.

 Sample study session (30-40 minutes)

-5. Do the writing exercise.
+- Do the Conversation activity.
 Try to write in your own words as much as possible.
 Only use the hint if you get stuck.
-Challenge yourself to write as much as possible and don’t worry if your answer isn’t perfect.
+Challenge yourself to say or write as much as possible and don’t worry if your answer isn’t perfect.
 Send your answer to as many native speakers as you can to get good feedback.

 Sample study session (5-10 minutes)

-3. Work through your list of vocabulary words and test your memory.
+- Work through your list of vocabulary and test your memory.
 To challenge yourself further, you can change your interface language in the settings menu so that you can’t see the translation.